Tools and Strategies

 ADL has a wealth of resources available on our website that focus on helping students and educators understand antisemitism and Jewish identity, from both a historic and contemporary perspective.

-3. Clearly communicate and enforce all policies and protocols, including codes of conduct and anti-bullying, anti-harassment and anti-discrimination policies, and ensure robust reporting mechanisms are in place.
+3. Clearly communicate and enforce the law and all District policies and protocols, including student and employee codes of conduct and anti-bullying, anti-harassment and anti-discrimination policies, and ensure robust reporting mechanisms and procedures for investigation of complaints are in place.

-It is critical that all school districts have clear and transparent non-discrimination, anti-harassment and anti-bullying policies (including policies pertaining to cyberbullying); clear and transparent mechanisms for students, parents, teachers and support staff to report hate incidents and acts of antisemitism to school administrators; and clear and transparent communication protocols so that students and families are consistently informed about the steps taken in response to reported incidents.
+It is critical that all school districts have clear and transparent non-discrimination, anti-harassment and anti-bullying policies (including policies pertaining to cyberbullying); clear and transparent mechanisms for students, parents, teachers and staff to report hate incidents and acts of antisemitism to school administrators; procedures for investigation of incidents; and clear and transparent communication protocols so that students and families are consistently informed about the steps taken in response to reported incidents.

-Schools must also be mindful of cases where student speech infringes or interferes with the rights of other students, or causes a material and substantial disruption in school.
-In such cases, in order to protect the rights of all students, schools may need to take action to intervene.
+Schools must also be mindful of cases where student speech creates or contributes to a hostile environment for Jewish students or causes a material and substantial disruption in school.
+In such cases, in order to protect the rights of all students, schools may need to take corrective action.

-We urge school districts to ensure that robust and comprehensive policies and protocols are in place and fully enforced, consistent with state and federal law, to effectively respond to antisemitic discrimination, harassment and bullying in K-12 schools, and to take steps to ensure full transparency regarding these policies.
+We urge school districts to create and consistently enforce robust and comprehensive policies and/or procedures to timely and effectively respond to antisemitic discrimination, harassment and bullying in K-12 schools, and to take steps to ensure transparency regarding the enforcement of these policies to the extent allowable under law.

-Schools must ensure that lesson plans are free from antisemitic bias toward Jews or the State of Israel, and that they do not unintentionally amplify or perpetuate antisemitic beliefs or attitudes in school community.
+Schools should ensure that lesson plans are free from antisemitic bias toward Jews or the State of Israel, and that they do not unintentionally amplify or perpetuate antisemitic beliefs or attitudes in a school community that could create or contribute to a hostile environment for Jewish students.
 It is critical that lessons on Middle East history, Israel, Palestine, Judaism and the Holocaust are taught in a fact-based and pedagogically sound way.
 ADL has a number of resources that can be used to support schools, including a guide on recognizing bias when Israel is in the headlines.

-Antisemitic or biased language must be addressed immediately to prevent acceptance or escalation.
+Antisemitic or biased language should be addressed immediately to prevent adoption or escalation.
 No lesson or classroom conversation on Middle East history or a related topic should contain any of the following:

 • Content suggesting that any population of residents in the region should be eliminated or displaced from where they live.